-What is the Difference Between Hydraulic and Electric Powered Scissor Lifts?
+What's the Difference Between Hydraulic & Electric Powered Scissor Lifts?

 Choosing the Right Solution

 There's a number of factors to consider when deciding between hydraulic and electric scissor lifts.
 First, consider your jobsite needs.
 Are there any environmental or emission regulations you should be aware of?
 Will excessive machine noise be an issue?
 It's a good idea to estimate how much weight you need to elevate and calculate any floor load pressure requirements before signing a contract.